 - Use vertical borders sparingly.
 Probably only for the far left corner.

-- Excel has some good auto-formats you can use.
+- Powerpoint has some good auto-formats you can use.

 - Do not copy/paste from anything, it won’t scale up well.